GiuliaMurtas/athena-reconnection_decks/README.md

 - `reconnection.cpp`
 - `reconnection_shear.cpp`

 The first deck (`reconnection.cpp`) runs a simple 2D double-periodic system with two current sheets, introduced by [Xiaocan Li](https://github.com/xiaocanli).
-For more information, check https://github.com/xiaocanli/athena_reconnection.
+For more information on how to install and run Athena++, check https://github.com/xiaocanli/athena_reconnection.
 The second deck (`reconnection_shear.cpp`) includes a shear velocity profile whose direction is parallel with the $B_{y}$ component of the magnetic field.
 Once Athena++ is installed, the problem generators must be put in `athena\src\pgen`.

-## Compile and run a simulation
+## Compile and run a simulation on Purdue ANVIL

-In order to run a simulation [...]
+In order to run a simulation on ANVIL, the following files need to be copied into the simulation directory:

+- `compile_reconnection.sh`
+- `athinput.reconnection_openbc`
+- `athinput.reconnection_hall`
+- `anvil.batch`

+Before compiling, a few modules are needed to run these script on Purdue ANVIL:

+`> module load parallel openmpi hdf5 python`

+The script `compile_reconnection.sh` is used for configuring and compiling the code.
+To compile the code, run `> chmod u+x compile_reconnection.sh` to make it executable, then use `> ./compile_reconnection.sh`.

 ## Plot the results